neumino/neumino.github.io/movies.md

-### The Head Hunter
+### After
-*Released on 2019-04-05, vote average 5.9*
+*Released on 2019-04-11, vote average 7.9*

-On the outskirts of a kingdom, a quiet but fierce medieval warrior protects the realm from monsters and the occult.
-His gruesome collection of heads is missing only one - the monster that killed his daughter years ago.
-Driven by a thirst for revenge, he travels wild expanses on horseback.
-When his second chance arrives, it’s in a way far more horrifying than he ever imagined.
+A young woman falls for a guy with a dark secret and the two embark on a rocky relationship.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PJ3UyXKnJDo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/2ZAdcWHuCmY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>